-The chancellor touched on a number of accomplishments and University highlights, noting faculty awards, educational advacements and major partnerships.
-Hawgood also noted the recent advocacy and commitment on topics that include inclusion, immigration and supporting federal reserach funding.
+The chancellor touched on a number of accomplishments and University highlights, noting faculty awards, educational advancements and major partnerships.
+Hawgood also noted the recent advocacy and commitment on topics that include inclusion, immigration and supporting federal research funding.

 “Not only is UCSF known for our outstanding research, education and clinical care, but we are all part of an inspiring community of individuals committed to improving the lives of others,” Hawgood said.